doron-cohen/argus/backend/sync/EXAMPLE_TESTING.md

-# Integration Testing Guide
+# Example Testing Guide

-This document explains how to run integration tests for the Argus sync module against a real Git repository with example manifests.
+This document explains how to run example tests for the Argus sync module against a real Git repository with the pushed example manifests.

 ## Prerequisites